 - a.
-The professional team should be multidisciplinary in order to provide bio-psychosocial and educational care.
-(46,47) - b.
-The team should be able to know how to act in case of health care need (such as an overdose, start of the treatment, among others) and to provide social support (work-related accidents or violence, among others).
-The performance of simulations is recommended for obtaining greater knowledge on the matter.
-The care is a commended for obtaining greater knowledge on the matter. - c.
-The DCRs should provide rest areas, which shall be free from elements that may disturb the users.
-(46,47) - d.
+The professional team should be multidisciplinary in order to provide bio-psychosocial and educational care.(46,47) - b.
+The team should be able to know how to act in case of health care need (such as an overdose, start of the treatment, among others) and to provide social support (work-related accidents or violence, among others).(50) The performance of simulations is recommended for obtaining greater knowledge on the matter.(47) - c.
+The DCRs should provide rest areas, which shall be free from elements that may disturb the users.(46,47) - d.
 Materials for drug consumptions through parenteral, pulmonary, and nasal routes of admin-